 The development timeline for the Wake Transit Performance Tracker can be split into three sections.
-June through December of 2020 was focused on planning and development activities.
-A beta testing period will occur in the early spring of 2021, and a full-scale community launch will occur in May of 2021.
+June through December is focused on planning and development activities.
+A beta testing period will occur in early spring, and a full-scale community launch will occur in May 2021.

 As we move forward, we will continue to provide updates to the CAMPO TCC and Executive Board on our progress toward the development of this interactive tool.
 It is anticipated that a progress update will be provided to the TCC and Executive Board at their February meetings.
 (Staff Contact: Stephanie Plancich)